#148: Too much music

 When I watched Tár a few months ago, the first thing I noticed was how unusually quiet it was.
 Particularly in the opening scenes, when Cate Blanchett’s character Lydia Tár is having long, drawn-out conversations with only realistic background murmurs.
 The editing feels all but absent.
 The dialogue is full of pauses, pleasantries, and asides.
 Almost none of the fat was trimmed.
 These choices gave the scenes an eerie sense of realism.
 They felt cold and withdrawn, like Tár herself.
 A little boring, too.
 The rest of the movie’s score was similarly restrained, lending the diegetic orchestral music its memorable impact.
 I wasn’t obsessed with Tár, but I loved this aspect of it.
 It’s the same rare quality that drew me to Phantom Thread and Portrait of a Lady on Fire, both filled with pin-dropping tension.

-In an interview with Tár’s sound designer Todd Field, writer Zach Schonfeld tells him: “When I saw Tár at an AMC multiplex, the sound design was so quiet that I could hear explosion sounds coming from whatever movie was playing next door.”
+In an interview with Tár’s director and sound designer Todd Field, writer Zach Schonfeld tells him: “When I saw Tár at an AMC multiplex, the sound design was so quiet that I could hear explosion sounds coming from whatever movie was playing next door.”
 Field replies: “It would have been absurd to underscore someone’s life who makes music for a living.
 People have done it recently in several films.
 But I don’t know why one would do that.
 It seems like a gigantic missed opportunity because the interesting part, for me, in someone’s life, are the in-between places.
 And if they’re making music, then the in-between places become really important.”

 Music is one of the better parts of being alive, I still believe that.
 It has a fascinating power to set a mood, corral attention, and create or deepen meaning.
 But I think we underestimate, in our unbridled infatuation with it, the value of other sounds, and other types of presence.
 There’s a certain godliness to soundscapes that occur organically, and the meanings they convey.
 In a 2019 essay by Drew Austin called “Always In,” he writes that headphones encourage us to withdraw from these sounds, and thus retreat from public life.
 “Though the AirPod experience appears strictly solitary and a matter of personal choice, the headphones in fact reshape social behavior for everyone around them, whether those others have their own pair or not,” he writes.
 “In other words, AirPods have externalities—penalizing non-wearers while confining the value they generate to their individual users.”
 This reinforces the idea that we find meaning only as isolated individuals, rather than as a collective in a shared space.